British Cycling: Criticism

 In 2017, British Cycling faced criticism from UK Sport over alleged bullying, unlawful discrimination and "dysfunctional leadership".

 Also in 2017, the Guardian describes how Mark Cavendish and Bradley Wiggins feel as though they have been overlooked by British cycling when they were not selected to compete in the Tokyo Olympics.
 Wiggins went as far as to say that he felt that British cycling were lacking in 'someone who actually knows what they're talking about'.

 The organisation has also been criticised during the "Combatting Doping in Sport inquiry" of the House of Commons, particularly in relation to the supply of fluimucil to Bradley Wiggins in 2011.

 In 2019, 22 charges were brought against former British Cycling doctor Richard Freeman by a medical tribunal which include lying to colleagues and the UK Anti-Doping Agency.

 In 2022, British Cycling suspended its 'Transgender and Non-Binary Participation policy' to conform with the requirements of the UCI, resulting in transgender cyclist Emily Bridges being ineligible for the British National Madison Championships.
-The suspension of the policy lead to a sponsor of the Women's CiCLE Classic to withdraw in protest.
+The suspension of the policy led to a sponsor of the Women's CiCLE Classic to withdraw in protest.